Assertiveness: I-statements

 I-statements can be used to voice one's feelings and wishes from a personal position without expressing a judgment about the other person or blaming one's feelings on them.

 Applications

 Several research studies have identified assertiveness training as a useful tool in the prevention of alcohol-use disorders.
 Psychological skills in general including assertiveness and social skills have been posed as intervention for a variety of disorders with some empirical support.

-In connection with gender theory, "Tannen argues that men and women would both benefit from learning to use the others' style. ...
+In connection with gender studies, "Tannen argues that men and women would both benefit from learning to use the others' style. ...
 So, women would benefit from assertiveness training just as men might benefit from sensitivity training".

 Regarding language revitalization and to avoid passive bilingualism phenomena, assertiveness has become a key discursive asset for speakers of minoritized languages.
 An example of this use is Mantinc el català, that aims to raise self-awareness in Catalan speakers about the importance of not shifting unconsciously and at first glance to Spanish in conversations with unknown people.